Skip to main content

 Funding Sources and Support Initiatives

-• TRANSPORT 2025: This long-term programme aims to develop an integrated, future-oriented, and emissions-free transport system in Norway.
+• TRANSPORT 2050: An initiative from the Research Council of Norway, this long-term programme aims to develop an integrated, future-oriented, and emissions-free transport system and to support decarbonisation research.
 By supporting projects that advance knowledge and provide solutions for effective and sustainable transport, it aims to address the needs of both public and commercial transport sectors.
-The program also seeks to promote a high level of international collaboration and has specific targets for doctoral fellowships and research-driven innovation centres.
+The programme also seeks to promote a high level of international collaboration and has specific targets for doctoral fellowships and research-driven innovation centres.